Arnklit/ShellFurGodot/README.md

 The shader does not work with GLES 2.0.
 So if your target device doesn't support GLES 3.0 the fur will not work.

-There is a shell_fur_mobile.shader file located in addons/shell_fur/shaders that you can use with the Custom Shader option under the Advanced section.
-It has depth_draw_alpha_prepass disabled (since that appeared buggy in my android testing) and shadows disabled for performance improvements.
+There is a *shell_fur_mobile.shader* file located in *addons/shell_fur/shaders* that you can use with the *Custom Shader* option under the *Advanced* section.
+It has *depth_draw_alpha_prepass* disabled (since that appeared buggy in my android testing) and has *shadows_disabled* set for performance improvements.

-In my testing there appeared to be a bug in android where skinned meshes with blendshapes don't render on Android. https://github.com/godotengine/godot/issues/43217.
+In my testing there appeared to be a bug where skinned meshes with blendshapes don't render on Android. https://github.com/godotengine/godot/issues/43217.
 So if you want to use blendshape styling, you might need to work around this by having a seperate mesh where you have removed the blendshape that is getting rendered.
 I had to do this in my current android demo scene, so have a look at the demo project to see how I did it there.

 No testing has been done on iOS devices.